Trekking refers to small self-organised groups or larger more formal trekking parties with experienced leaders

 The trekker should have at least a basic level of physical fitness and become accustomed to travelling on foot by training walks before the trek.

-Young children's treks are usually short and they will need special preparation and appropriate supervison - parents should be involved.
+Young children's treks are usually short and they need special preparation and appropriate supervision normally including the parents.
 Child protection issues may need to be addressed (see course 7)